 Seedlings are very vulnerable to soil-borne diseases and for seed and potting composts it is well worthwhile sterilizing the soil before mixing the other ingredients of the compost.
 Should diseases, such as damping-off, appear among seedlings, Cheshunt Compound will help to arrest the disease.
 Having done all one can to provide ‘clean’ potting soil, pots and boxes should also be washed whenever possible and dipped in a good disinfectant.
 This also applies to the interior of the greenhouse.
 Once a year all the wood and glass should be scrubbed down with disinfectant.
 The outside of the greenhouse should also be washed, particularly in industrial areas, as soot and grime can exclude light.

 For flowering in the summer, lilies such as L. auratum and L. speciosum look superb grown in pots.
-Gloxinias and tuberous-rooted begonias are popular plants and the tubers of these can be started into growth in early April.
+Gloxinias and tuberous-rooted begonias are popular plants and the tubers of these can start into growth in early April.

 Other flowers for a spring display, which can be purchased or lifted from the open garden in the autumn and potted up for the cold greenhouse, are wallflowers, dicentras, astilbes, forget-me-nots, polyanthus, lily-of-the-valley and Christmas roses (Helleborus niger).
 Fruit and vegetables Even in a cold greenhouse, grapes will succeed but it is important to choose suitable varieties such as ‘Black Hamburgh’ or ‘Foster’s Seedling’.
 The vines can be grown in large pots or tubs with the stems trained up a supporting framework, or they can be planted permanently in a border of good soil.